 NOTE: You can get a refund in as little as 5 days with e-file, but it can take a month or more to receive a refund via check.

-If you met certain income restrictions in 2015, you can also file your federal taxes for free!
+If you met certain income restrictions last year, you can also file your federal taxes for free!

 There are actually quite a few options out there if you want to e-file your taxes free this year.
 You only have to meet certain restrictions.